 A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

-Just a few years ago, a 3D printer was a thing that only the super-rich could afford.
-But after witnessing unimaginable technological enhancements, we have come to a point where 3D printers are finally commercially viable and easy to use.
+Just a few years ago, owning a 3D printer was a luxury only the super-rich could afford.
+However, after witnessing remarkable technological advancements, we have reached a point where 3D printers are now commercially viable and easy to use.

-Below is a list of 3D printable camera accessories which you will find useful if you are a photographer.
+You can find free 3D designs to print at home on websites such as MyMiniFactory and Yeggi.
+Below is a list of 3D printable camera accessories that you may find useful as a photographer.

 1. Lens Caps

-We all know how easy it is to lose that lens cap.
-Just take your eyes off the cap for a moment and, poof, it’s gone!
+We all know how easy it is to lose a lens cap.
+Just take your eyes off the cap for a moment, and poof, it’s gone!
 Tired of buying a new cap every time?
-Just print one for yourself.
+Simply print one for yourself.
+Lens caps made with a 3D printer can be printed in various colors if you’re tired of seeing only black caps.
+Want additional information, such as the lens focal length or number, printed on the cap?
+No problem!
+3D-printed caps are quite affordable, and you can use them on the other side of your lens as well!

 2. Tilt-Shift Adapter